 3. Ensure your money goes where you want

-A correctly made binding DBN provides certainty your death benefit will be paid in accordance with your wishes, as the nomination is much less likely to be successfully challenged by a disgruntled beneficiary.
-(Binding DBNs in SMSFs are not open to challenge in the Superannuation Complaints Tribunal or the new Australian Financial Complaints Authority.)
+A correctly made BDBN provides certainty your death benefit will be paid in accordance with your wishes, as the nomination is much less likely to be successfully challenged by a disgruntled beneficiary.
+Some super funds even offer a non-lapsing BDBN, so you don’t have to worry about renewing your death benefit nomination every few years.

-Super funds work as a tax-effective ‘wrapper’ around your investments.
-Income generated by investing outside the super system in your own name in assets like shares or property is taxed at your normal marginal tax rate.
-Within the super system, however, income from those same assets is generally taxed at a lower rate of 15% and capital gains at the rate of 10% provided the assets are owned for at least 12 months.
+When you invest outside super in your own name, income is taxed at your normal marginal tax rate.
+Within the super system, however, income from the same asset is taxed at the lower rate of 15% (and any capital gains at 10% if the assets are owned for at least 12 months).

-As most publicly offered super funds purchase insurance policies in bulk, they can negotiate a cheaper deal with insurers.
-In many cases this makes insurance cover bought through your super fund more cost effective than if you buy it directly from an insurance company.
+Since most publicly offered super funds purchase insurance policies for their members in bulk, they can usually negotiate a cheaper deal for cover with their insurance provider.
+In many cases, this makes insurance cover bought through your super fund more cost effective than if you buy it directly from an insurance company.

 Paying for insurance through your super fund also makes budgeting easier, as the premiums are automatically deducted from your super account.
-That way, if your budget is tight you don’t have to find extra money to pay for the insurance premiums when they are due, however, it does eat into your retirement savings.
-For more information, see SuperGuide articles Comparing super funds: Top 20 cheapest funds for life insurance, Comparing super funds: Top 20 cheapest funds for income protection insurance and Fund choice: Comparing super funds in 8 steps.
+That way, if your budget is tight you don’t have to find extra money to pay for the premiums when they are due, although paying this way will eat into your retirement savings.

 7. Free money from the government

-If you make non-concessional (after-tax) contributions into your super fund account, you could receive a bonus top-up from the federal government, called a co-contribution.
-Depending on how much money you earn, this co-contribution is tax-free cash paid into your super account to supplement your own retirement savings.
-Note that your super fund must have your tax file number.
-For more information on super co-contributions, see SuperGuide article Cashing in on the co-contribution rules (2018/2019 year).
+If you choose to make non-concessional (after-tax) contributions into your super account during the financial year, you could receive a bonus top-up from the federal government called a super co-contribution.
+Depending how much money you earn, this co-contribution is tax-free cash paid directly into your super account to boost your retirement savings.
+To receive the co-contribution, your super fund must hold your tax file number.

 8. Tax-free income in retirement

 Most large super funds allow you to continue your insurance cover even if you switch employers or industries.
 Although this doesn’t sound important, it can be a valuable benefit if your fund offers its members high levels of insurance cover that are difficult to obtain elsewhere.
-People who would have difficulty obtaining similar levels of insurance protection can find this a significant benefit.

-Even if you cease membership of your super fund, many insurers will offer you the option of continuing your insurance cover at your own expense by taking out a personal policy.
-This option allows you to obtain the same level of cover with the super fund’s insurer without having to produce evidence about the condition of your health.
-For more information, see SuperGuide article Four reasons to buy insurance inside your super fund.
+Even if you stop being a member of your super fund, many insurers offer you the option of continuing your existing insurance policy at your own expense by switching it over to a personal policy.
+This allows you to obtain the same level of cover without having to produce evidence about your health or medical history.

 Super also gives you the opportunity to invest like the big investors.
-By pooling your retirement savings with other super fund members in a large super fund, you can take advantage of investments you otherwise wouldn’t be able to access as an individual.
+By pooling your retirement savings with other members in a large super fund or SMSF, you can invest in assets you wouldn’t be able to access as an individual investor.

-With a bigger pot of money to invest, super funds can make investments that would be difficult for individual investors with smaller sums to access, such as taking stakes in a motorway, office tower, or wholesale investment such as corporate bonds.
-For more information, see SuperGuide articles Superannuation investing: How does it all work? and Infrastructure assets: why your super fund loves it when you fly.
+With a bigger pot of money available, super funds can make investments that are difficult for individuals with smaller sums to invest, such as taking stakes in a motorway, office tower or wholesale investment such as corporate bonds.
+In fact, many of the big deals are never offered in the public market and are only available to large institutional investors like super funds and investment banks.